Choose your own adventure: How one homeschooling family found happiness completely off the map.

 I’m really glad that the homeschooling happened first, because it helped get us ready as a family to handle life with a chronic illness.
+Some people need extra help with this, going to Read more here about ways to alleviate the pain they experience.
+Everyone has their own choice to make on that front.
 Homeschooling was an unplanned adventure, certainly, but as my friend Shannon says, it’s a fun unplanned adventure!
 Because we strive to give the kids time and space for self-directed learning, there’s been no map to follow; we had to identify what Max and Jay needed and help them get that.

 “What about socialization?”
 That’s a classic question that homeschoolers are asked all the time, and, while I used to ask it to, from inside homeschooling it seems like such a peculiar question-socialization happens when people connect, and we connect with people all the time.

 Our homeschooling- and living-with-chronic-illness-experiences have made our whole family better socialized.
 As homeschoolers, we had to stand up and create our world (or be extremely lonely).
 My tendinosis has made us better socialized because we’ve all learned a lot about overcoming challenges, helping each other, fostering the connections that make life worth living, and setting boundaries.